Share

 You can have a voice in politics, religion, sports, business, family togetherness, travel, finances, and more.
 And those are the broad categories.
 A nano-influencer only needs a tiny sliver of interest from any of them to make a dent.

-Social influence is not perfect because randomness and time factor into the equation.
-That is, you can’t predict when an apple will fall from the tree.
+Social influence is imperfect because randomness and time are factored into the equation.
+You can’t predict when an apple will fall from the tree.
 It’s random because you may not know who among your tribe is on the verge of becoming a buyer or evangelist.
 Time is imperfect because even when buyers love your work and can afford your prices, they may not perceive an immediate need to purchase your artwork now.

 Selling Luxury Takes Time and Repeat Exposure

-Like nearly all luxury items, getting sales takes repeated exposure to progress through the continuum of awareness, interest, desire, and action.
-When comparing social influence to selling through a gallery, you will find time and randomness in play.
-And likewise, with digital marketing, although getting buyers into an automated sales sequence is not random, it still takes time to convert interest into action – particularly in art sales.
+Like nearly all luxury items, getting sales takes repeated exposure to progress through awareness, interest, desire, and action.
+You will find time and randomness in play when comparing social influence to selling through a gallery.
+Likewise, with digital marketing, although getting buyers into an automated sales sequence is not random, it still takes time to convert interest into action, particularly in art sales.

 Digital marketing is a lot of work, just like social influencing, but significant differences exist.
-Social influence has more potential to become viral.
+Social influence has more potential to go viral.
 Virality is random but inevitable when you stimulate a tribe with care and consistency.
-And I find social influencing is fun to do and rewarding beyond making sales.
+And I find social influencing fun and rewarding beyond making sales.
 I don’t get those sensations with digital marketing.

 Getting Qualified Buyers Is the Why of Social Influencing for Artists

 Things are faster now than ever.
 Billionaires are flying rockets in the ultimate one-upmanship.
-Change is good and bad depending on the day and how things are going.
-That said, certain items such as selling original art are relatively static.
+Change is good and bad, depending on the day and how things are going.
+Certain items, such as selling original art, are relatively static.
 So, for example, you still need an interested buyer with sufficient financial assets to afford your work and who is also ready to buy.

-What’s different now is that it’s easier than ever to connect with buyers and other influencers, thanks to the internet and social media.
+What’s different now is that connecting with buyers and other influencers is easier than ever, thanks to the internet and social media.
 As a result, the world has become smaller and more connected from our social media accounts to communicate.

 What Does It Take to Become a Social Influencer?

 To gain influence, you need to understand what makes someone influential.
 You can learn from those who have been successful in the past, but ultimately, you need to figure out your formula for success.
-As with all creative endeavors, it will take experience, trial, and error to dial in your methods and effectiveness.
+As with all creative endeavors, dialing in your methods and effectiveness will require experience, trial, and error.

 First, you need to define what being an influencer means to you.
 What can you do to have a unique take and stand out?
-That is the first step toward building relationships with others who share similar goals and interests.
+That is the first step toward building relationships with others with similar goals and interests.

 (I want to save wild horses because… I love growing edible indoor plants because… I’m here to stand up for… because…)

-Second, it’s critical to find a topic that spurs your passions and interests.
+Second, finding a topic that spurs your passions and interests is critical.
 Becoming a social influencer can change your life and your art business significantly.
-The extent of the change you experience is relative to the work and enthusiasm put into your project.
+The extent of the change you experience relates to the work and enthusiasm you put into your project.
 It can cause you or a fan to pivot in a way that lights a path to an unexpected but wholly welcome outcome.

 Finally, consider these options to get started as a social influencer: